 Chances are good that the job you will be interviewing for is not your first job.
 It’s even more likely that you are currently employed elsewhere, and this interview itself is another step closer to your exit from your current employer.
 So, don’t be surprised when they ask, “Why are you leaving your current job?” or, “Why did you leave your last role?”

 Employers ask this question for several reasons.
 The entire purpose of the interview is to gauge your skills, but it’s also to get to know you better and gauge your fit at the company.
 Why you decide to leave can paint a clearer picture of things like what drives you and how you deal with confrontation.
 They also hope to detect and avoid serial job hoppers, who are becoming increasingly common in this economy and the hot job market.

 How Should I Answer?

 Instead, focus on positives.
 Does this new position offer better professional growth or opportunities otherwise not available to you in your current role?
 Does this new company’s mission align more closely with your core beliefs and values?
 Maybe it’s closer to home?
-Whatever your answer, make it clear that you’re looking to create a more positive experience in your life and in the lives of those around you.
+Whatever your answer, make it clear that you’re looking for more in your future, whether that’s growth, challenges, or a supportive team.

 For bonus points on this question, think beyond yourself.
 Employers want team players who will mesh and build their existing company culture.
 Thinking ahead to how you could make an impact on the team and the company as a whole shows forethought.
 It will also have the hiring manager picturing you as an employee, which is always a good thing!

 Hopefully, you’re a little more prepared to answer why are you leaving your current job in your upcoming interview.
 And if you need more help prepping for your interview, check out some of our job interview pointers.